-A Home Report gives you essential information about a property for sale in Scotland so that you can review its condition carefully before making an offer.
+A Home Report gives you essential information about a property for sale in Scotland.
+This allows you to review its condition carefully before making an offer.
 Here, we’ll detail why a Home Report must be provided, what it includes, how you can get a copy and whether you need to carry out an independent survey.

 Why is a Home Report necessary?

 Home Reports became a legal requirement in Scotland in 2008.
-Sellers are required to obtain a Home Report before they market their properties and can be fined up to £500 if they do not have one.
+Sellers are required to obtain a Home Report before they market their properties.
+They can be fined up to £500 if they do not have one.
 Having to provide this report has given sellers an incentive to deal with any maintenance or repairs on their properties before marketing them.
-It also gives prospective buyers clear information about the condition of properties for sale and means they don’t necessarily have to obtain their own surveys.
+It also gives prospective buyers clear information about the condition of properties for sale.
+This means they don’t necessarily have to obtain their own surveys.